Find singing lessons near you in Montgomery, AL

 Falsetto Range Development

-K taught 24 days ago
+K taught about 2 months ago

 The tutor and student worked on vocal techniques, focusing on pitch control, breath work, and vowel pronunciation.
 They practiced warm-up exercises and applied these to a song, aiming to reduce breathiness and improve vocal stamina for hip-hop music.
 The student plans to continue practicing these exercises independently.